Difference Between Valence Bond Theory, and Molecular Orbital Theory

 Molecular Orbital Theory

-VBT considered O2 as diamagnetic .Experimentally O2 was found to paramagnetic.
-Magnetic behavior of this molecule was explained by. this theory.
+VBT considered O2 as diamagnetic .Experimentally O2 was found to be paramagnetic.
+The magnetic behavior of this molecule was explained by. this theory.

 {tocify} $title={What information can be obtained from molecular orbital theory (MOT)}

-The electron in molecules are present in various molecular orbital as the electron of atom are present in various atomic orbital.
-The atomic orbital of comparable energies and proper symmetry combine to from molecular orbital.
+The electrons in molecules are present in various molecular orbitals as the electrons of atoms are present in various atomic orbitals.
+The atomic orbital of comparable energies and proper symmetry combine to form a molecular orbital.

 1s + 1s = ✓ , 1s + 2s = ㄨ This mean that 1s can combine with 1s, 1s cannot combine with 2s, because 2s has higher energy.